otwcode/open-doors-eFiction/README.md

     - `python` is the path to your Python 3.7+ interpreter
     - `CODENAME` is the short name for the archive you're processing
     - `PATH-TO-WORKING-DIRECTORY` is the full path where you want the working files to go (eg: /Users/myusername/otw/thearchivename).
+Working files will include multiple backups of the various steps in this process.
 1. Follow the instructions on screen.

+Note that the process will create databases and tables in MySQL as well as files in the designated folder.
+All the databases will be prefixed with CODENAME.

 ## Where to find the original files
-You will need to know the location of the following elements which should be present in the zip file uploaded by the original archivist:
+You will need to know the location of the following elements.
+They should be present in the zip file uploaded by the original archivist:
 1. A dump of the original database: this will usually be a file with the .sql extension either in the zip file or in the root of the folder in the backup.
 1. The stories folder: eFiction sites typically keep all the chapter contents in a `stories` folder, where the subfolders